Redesign a Patient Portal

-In order to give more value to customers beyond prices, we explored a booking feature.
-This feature was not available in the old set up.
 Using the job stories framework, we focused on exploring the different situations patients may find themselves in, the motivations driving behaviors under those scenarios and the outcomes they would expect to see in the patient portal.
-Job stories also helped us see how booking fit into the overall experience (highlighted elements in the task flow below).
+Job stories helped us see how booking would fit into the existing experience (highlighted elements in the task flow below).

 Task Flow Related to Booking Only